 Subscribe To Skywatch Wednesday This January!

 Tour the night sky with the Adler Planetarium’s Theaters Manager Nick, who uses cutting edge visualizations, NASA images, and astrophotography to show you what you can see in the night sky throughout the year.

 Check out our latest episode for an astronomical tour of the 2023 winter night sky.

 Learn From Our Astronomy Educators

 Watch exclusive live episodes of Sky Observers Hangout this January!
+Learn how to observe upcoming cosmic happenings, enhance your astrophotography skills and see celestial objects through a telescope virtually with our astronomy educators.
 Check out Michelle and Hunter’s latest hangouts during the Mars Occultation and the Lunar Eclipse!